 Comparison true and half fisherman’s rib

-I take a closer look on the true and half fisherman’s rib.
+I take a closer look at the true and half fisherman’s rib.
 Both stitch patterns look the same at first sight.
 But if you look more closely, the differences are recognizable.

 True fisherman’s rib – or brioche